MetOffice/simulation-systems/source/Reviewers/howtocommit.rst

 themselves.
 If there are conflicts in versions.py then see the details in the macro section below.

-Then switch to the up to date branch, e.g.
+Then clone the up to date branch.
+There are many ways to do this, eg.

 .. code-block:: shell

     gh repo clone <developer>/<fork_name> <clone_name> -- -b <branch_name>

+    # OR

+    cd /path/to/upstream/clone
+    gh pr checkout <pr_number>

 2. Macros (if required)
 -----------------------